thimpat/web-analyst/README.md

 * users      : Users allowed to the statistic area.
 Default => user:admin password:admin
 * credentials: Path to a .cjs file containing allowed user list .i.e "/path/to/credentials.cjs" (The above field has precedence over this one)
+* detectionMethodUnique: Whether to use cookie to calculate unique visitors (more precise)

 <br/>